 1 Mediterranean Greenhouses

 If you're an avid gardener, a greenhouse will supply you with the perfect spot to make the most of your hobby.
-Whether you simply want to prolong the seasons or garden year-round, there is a greenhouse perfect for your needs.
-You'll need to consider size, material, framing and location to make the most of your greenhouse.
+Whether you simply want to prolong the seasons or garden year-round, there is a perfect option for your needs.
+There are many kits and frames, so you'll need to consider size, material, location and design to make the most of your space.
 More

 What size greenhouse should I consider?

-To determine size, budget, usage and available space are really the most important factors to keep in mind.
+Greenhouses come in a wide variety of sizes; you can always buy a kit or frame for a predetermined size, or build a unit to accommodate your specific needs.
+To determine what works for you, consider budget, usage and available space.
 You'll likely want to go bigger than you'd expect: it's not uncommon to need more room than you'd assume, and upgrading later can be costly.
-Think about how you'll use the space: is this going to be a year-round greenhouse or simply a sunroom or sunspace?
+Also think about how you'll use the space: is this going to be a year-round unit or simply a sunroom or sunspace?
 Certain tasks will require more room than others.
-Also, don't forget height as head room is important; taller greenhouses are easier to heat and ventilate.
+Also, don't forget height as head room is important; taller units are easier to heat and ventilate.

 What type of materials should I consider?